MichaelRichardSRodriguez/QueuePulse/README.md

 # QueuePulse (This is a sample README File / Not Final)
-A simple and efficient queuing system built using ASP.NET Core MVC and JavaScript.
+A simple and efficient queuing system built using ASP.NET Core MVC, C# and JavaScript.
 The system allows users to join a queue and monitor their position, ensuring smooth customer flow in scenarios like ticketing, service lines, or any queue management system.

 # Table of Contents
 # Prerequisites